noisysocks/gutenberg-prs/README.md

 ## Available tasks

-### Printing PRs that will close a issue in the WordPress 5.0 milestone
+### Print PRs that will close a issue in the given milestone

 ```
-npm run print-5.0
+npm run print-milestone "WordPress 5.0"
 ```